l0osh/nopasaran-tests/UDP_REPLAY_COUNT/README.md

 - **destination_port**: UDP destination port expected at the server.

-- **count**: The number of UDP packets the client should attempt to send during the test.
+- **batch_size**: The number of UDP packets to send in each batch.

+- **num_batches**: The number of batches to send.
+Each batch will contain batch_size packets, and the test will run for the specified number of batches.

+- **delay**: The time delay (in seconds) to wait between batches of UDP packets.

 - **timeout**: The duration in seconds that the server will wait for incoming probes before timing out.
 This prevents indefinite waiting periods.